 The Head of Chambers also keeps and applies chambers written policies against discrimination, against victimisation and harassment, reasonable adjustments, diversity data, and equality action plan to cover those persons for whom chambers constitutes a working environment, Copies are available to all those for whom again chambers constitutes a working environment.
 Please see diversity data page on this site.

-There is currently no legal requirement for Tennyson to appoint an equality and diversity officer although there is a regulatory requirement under the Bar Handbook 2017 as follows –
+There is currently no legal requirement for Tennyson to appoint an equality and diversity officer although there is a regulatory requirement under the Bar Handbook which requires that a self-employed barrister must take reasonable steps to ensure that chambers has at least one Equality and Diversity Officer.

 The Equality and Diversity officer of Tennyson is the Head of Chambers Miss Susan Brown who has received appropriate equality and diversity training as required under the above handbook.